okta/okta-auth-js/samples/generated/static-spa/README.md

 * `storage` - ("memory"|"sessionStorage"|"localStorage"|"cookie") - set the `storage` option for the `TokenManager` token storage
 * `requireUserSession` - (true|false) - by default, a user will be considered authenticated if there are tokens in storage.
 This check does not require a network request.
 If the `requireUserSession` option is set to `true`, an additional check will be done to verify that the user has a valid Okta SSO
 * `flow` - ("redirect"|"form"|"widget") - set the authorization flow
-* `scopes` - (space-separated string) - defaults to "openid profile".
-Sets the scopes that will be used to request tokens

 ## Authorization flows